Advertisement

 Cleveland easily killed off the only penalty of the frame despite Toronto spending almost the entire two minutes in the offensive zone.

 The winning goal arrived with eight minutes remaining.
 Toronto lost a battle along the end boards but regained possession, only for William Villeneuve to turn it over to Max McCue on the right wing.
-Seemingly caught by surprise, Matty Murray would have been disappointed to be beaten by the low shot from the right circle.
+Seemingly caught by surprise, Matt Murray would have been disappointed to be beaten by the low shot from the right circle.

 Only when Murray was pulled in the final three minutes did Toronto threaten to tie the game.
 The Marlies camped in the Cleveland zone and swarmed the net to no avail.
 Alex Nylander couldn’t bury one of a handful of grade-A scoring chances as Greaves was afforded a relatively easy time between the pipes despite sustained pressure.